LIOVITT/GoldenRatio/README.md

 z = cos(\phi)
 `$

-whrere phi and theta are given by the following:
+where phi and theta are given by the following:

 $\theta = [0, 2\pi]$